 SC: There have been many representations of Emily Dickinson on stage and in film.
 In your opinion, are they accurate—and which of them comes closest to the real Emily Dickinson?

-WM: Cynthia Nixon’s portrayal of Emily Dickinson as an intellectual, scintillating person with powerful emotions and wicked humor in Terrence Davies’ film, A Quiet Passion, is very effective in many respects; however, this performance is sadly limited by a script that is often historically inaccurate and takes blatant liberties with what Dickinson actually said and did.
-It is especially unfortunate that this film is represented as being historically accurate when indeed this is far from true.
+WM: Cynthia Nixon’s portrayal of Emily Dickinson as an intellectual, scintillating person with powerful emotions and wicked humor in Terence Davies’ film, A Quiet Passion, is very effective in many respects; however, this performance is sadly limited by a script that is often historically inaccurate and takes blatant liberties with what Dickinson actually said and did.
+It is especially unfortunate that they represent this film as being historically accurate when indeed, this is far from true.

 Julie Harris’ portrayal of Dickinson in the Broadway production, The Belle of Amherst, comes much closer to capturing the poet’s intellectual precocity and emotional complexity, as well as her brilliant humor, largely because this depiction of Dickinson depends on the accurate use of actual quoted material from her poems and letters, instead of putting words in her mouth she never uttered.